Canterbury dogs poisoned; Bonno turns a 'massive corner' overnight

-One of two Canterbury dogs fatally poisoned has made a miraculous about-turn overnight after spending his first night at home.
+One of two Canterbury dogs poisoned has made a miraculous about-turn overnight after spending his first night at home.

 Brooke Wallis says her family's two pet poodle-cross Pomeranians were poisoned by their neighbour in the small rural town of Cust, near Rangiora, on Friday.